Executive Director Capacity Building Program

 3. Strategic growth: With increased resources and improved organization, we expect the Empowerment Center to scale in size and programmatic activities over time.

-• The Empowerment Center has hired, over the course of the first two years, two executive directors.
+3. The Empowerment Center has hired, over the course of the first two years, two executive directors.
 Both hires were only in place for 5-6 months each and did not work out.
-That said, we recently hired a part-time Executive Director with leadership and programming skills, and also hired a part-time marketing coordinator/grant writer to take on the administrative tasks within the Center.
+That said, in Year-3, the Empowerment Center hired a part-time Executive Director with strong leadership, programming skills, and an extensive background in early childcare.
+The center also hired a part-time marketing coordinator/grant writer to take on the administrative tasks within the Center.
+Thus, while the first two years had a number of challenges, after Year-3, we believe the positive disruption has hugely benefited the organization in several ways.

-4. The two part-time positions will allow J2W funds to go even further, allowing the program to run on grant funding for a fourth year before requiring Center funding for long-term sustainment of the positions.
+4. The two part-time positions is allowing J2W funds to go even further, funding the program for a fourth year – at no further cost to the foundation – before requiring Center funding for long-term sustainment of the positions.